mdsharifremon/ABC-OF-CODE/PHP/Database-Class.md

-## Important CRUD Class, Method And Tips
+## Important CRUD Class, Methods And Tips

 #### Table Of Content